*All Orders 4/19-4/27 Will Ship 4/28*

 Comparatively, standard pepper spray is rated between 2 million and 5 million SHU.
 Think twice before putting yourself in a situation where that could happen.

-If you’re cooking with Carolina Reapers, wear gloves, and don’t get your hands anywhere near your eyes!
+If you’re cooking with Carolina Reapers, wear gloves, and don’t get your hands near your eyes!

 Homer Simpson eating Marge's pepper spray